Cervical Revision Surgery in Plano, TX

 Cervical Revision Doctor in Plano

-When considering cervical revision surgery, visit orthopedic spine surgeon Stephen Courtney, MD, at Advanced Spine Center.
+When considering cervical revision surgery in Plano, visit orthopedic spine surgeon Stephen Courtney, MD, at Advanced Spine Center.
 With more than 20 years of experience serving men and women in Plano, Texas, Dr. Courtney delivers top-notch, technically skilled, and conservative surgical procedures.

+Cervical revision surgery may be recommended for a number of reasons.
 Dr. Courtney performs cervical revisions when previous cervical spine surgeries have failed due to:

 Post-surgical infections can also cause progressive deformity, especially as pathogens can quickly destroy the bone.
 Dr. Courtney can revise initial surgeries when necessary to relieve your pain, improve your quality of life, and help you return to your favorite activities.

 Failed neck surgery syndrome is a condition that occurs when a patient has persistent neck pain after undergoing one or more cervical spine surgeries.
 A similar condition that affects the thoracic and lumbar spines is called “failed back surgery syndrome.”
 Many factors, including preoperative, operative, and postoperative can lead to chronic pain after surgery.
 We outline these factors below.